mohammadAgbaryya/buttons-generator/README.md

 ## 🔧 What to Improve / Add in the Future

 - **Add Tests**: Include unit tests and end-to-end (E2E) tests to ensure the app's functionality and robustness.
-- **Observability**: Integrate logs, performance metrics, and monitoring tools for better debugging and analysis.
+- **Observability**: logs, metrics, and monitoring tools for better debugging and analysis.
 - **Security Measures**: Implement filters to handle vague or potentially harmful inputs more effectively.

 ## 🤝 Contributing